DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/github-actions-and-browserstack.md

 ## Step 3 - Provide BrowserStack Credentials

-In order for TestCafe to be able to use browsers, provided by BrowserStack, valid Username and Access Key are necessary.
-Values are unique to your BrowserStack account and can be obtained from your [account settings](https://www.browserstack.com/accounts/settings).
+In order for TestCafe to use browsers provided by BrowserStack, valid BrowserStack credentials (Username and Access Key) are required.
+These credentials are unique to your BrowserStack account and can be obtained from the [account settings](https://www.browserstack.com/accounts/settings) page.

-Values should be set to `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables respectively.
-However, for security purposes, it is reccomended that you provide them as [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your repository.
+Values should be set to `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` environment variables, respectively.
+However, for security purposes, you should provide them as [secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) in your repository.

 After adding the secrets, add the following content to the [env](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#env) in your workflow YAML file: